 Although there is some science, even if some of it’s fabricated, the main themes of the book are alcoholism and isolation.
 I don’t usually like to infer too much about an author’s personal life from their fiction, but the frequent references to alcohol and the main characters’ reliance on it are surely evident of Tevis’ problems.
 We can even see him as Newton, the fragile alien in the grip of an existential crisis, sick of pop culture and suspicious of authority.
 There is also a Cold War atmosphere (as in much science fiction of the era) with Newton warning that atomic weapons almost wiped out his species and that the same fate is in store for the Earth.

-Famously the book was adapted into a film starring David Bowie.
-I’ll be discussing this in a future ‘film of the book’ post.
+Famously the book was adapted into a film starring David Bowie, which I discuss in this post.

 First published in 1963.
 My edition is by SF Masterworks (Gollancz), 2016, with an introduction by Ken MacLeod.